astronomer/airflow-guides/facebook-ads-to-redshift.md

 `git clone https://github.com/airflow-plugins/Example-Airflow-DAGs.git`

 This repo contains the [Facebook Ads to Redshift DAG](https://github.com/airflow-plugins/Example-Airflow-DAGs/blob/master/etl/facebook_ads_to_redshift.py) that will act as the orchestrator for your actual data movement.
 Note that, if you’re only using the Facebook Ads to Redshift DAG, you can delete all of the other DAG files that you downloaded here.
 This will prevent them from showing up in the Airflow UI once you deploy.

+Alternatively, if you'd rather not clone the entire repo and have to delete the extra files, you can just copy the actual [Facebook Ads to Redshift DAG file](https://github.com/airflow-plugins/Example-Airflow-DAGs/blob/master/etl/facebook_ads_to_redshift.py)into the dags folder of your project directory.

 ### Step 8:
 Open up the [facebook_ads_to_redshift.py file](https://github.com/airflow-plugins/Example-Airflow-DAGs/blob/master/etl/facebook_ads_to_redshift.py#L51) from the repo you just cloned in a text editor of your choice and fill out the following fields fin lines 51-56: